F-ca7/sealtalk-android/SA documents/SA/SA.md

 ### Module Structure

-A module structure model shows the organisation of the source files into modules that contain related code.
+A module structure model shows the organization of the source files into modules that contain related code.
 Such a structure provides an overview of the source code which guides developers to understand and navigate the codebase.

 ### MVVM